Transferring Learning Trajectories of Neural Networks: Experiments

-In the upper figures \ref{figure: mnist with mlp}-\ref{figure: imagenet with resnet18}, we transfer a learning trajectory trained with a random initial parameter on a single dataset (MNIST~\cite{lecun2010mnist}, CIFAR-10~\cite{krizhevsky2009cifar10} and ImageNet~\cite{deng2009imagenet}) to another random initial parameter.
+In the upper figures \ref{figure: mnist with mlp}-\ref{figure: imagenet with resnet18}, we transfer a learning trajectory trained with a random initial parameter on a single dataset (MNIST~\citep{lecun2010mnist}, CIFAR-10~\citep{krizhevsky2009cifar10} and ImageNet~\citep{deng2009imagenet}) to another random initial parameter.
 We will refer to this experimental setting as the random initialization scenario.
-We can see that our methods successfully approximate the Oracle baseline and outperform the Naive baseline on each dataset.
+We can see that our methods successfully approximate the Oracle baseline.
 Also, we can see that FGMT, the fast approximation version of GMT, performs very similarly to or even outperforms GMT.
 This is probably because the update of $\pi_t$ affects the previously computed gradients in GMT, but not in FGMT, resulting in the stable behavior of FGMT.

-In the lower figures \ref{figure: cifar10 to cifar100}-\ref{figure: imagenet to cub}, we transfer a learning trajectory of fine-tuning on a specialized dataset (a $10$-classes subset of CIFAR-100~\cite{krizhevsky2009cifar10}, Stanford Cars~\cite{krause20133d} and CUB-200-2011~\cite{wah2011caltech}) from an initial parameter that is pre-trained on ImageNet to another pre-trained one.
+In the lower figures \ref{figure: cifar10 to cifar100}-\ref{figure: imagenet to cub}, we transfer a learning trajectory of fine-tuning on a specialized dataset (a $10$-classes subset of CIFAR-100~\citep{krizhevsky2009cifar10}, Stanford Cars~\citep{krause20133d} and CUB-200-2011~\citep{wah2011caltech}) from an initial parameter that is pre-trained on ImageNet to another pre-trained one.
 We refer to this experimental setting as the pre-trained initialization scenario.
 This scenario seems to be more difficult to transfer the learning trajectories than the random initialization scenario shown in the upper figures, since the Naive baseline always fails to transfer the trajectories.
 We can see that, while our methods behave closely to the Oracle baseline up to the middle of the timestep, the accuracy deteriorates immediately after that.
 Nevertheless, the peak accuracies of our methods largely outperform those of the Naive baseline.
 By stopping the transfer at the peak points (i.e., so-called early stopping), we can take an advantage of the transferred parameters as we will see in the next section.